List of BC Ferries accidents and incidents: Queen of Saanich

-On the morning of February 6, 1992, Queen of Saanich and the passenger catamaran Royal Vancouver collided in heavy fog near the northern entrance of Active Pass.
+On the morning of February 6, 1992, the Queen of Saanich and the passenger catamaran Royal Vancouver collided in heavy fog near the northern entrance of Active Pass.
 The bow doors of the Saanich were damaged.
 Aboard the Royal Vancouver, 23 passengers and four crew sustained largely minor injuries.
 Although both vessels were operating their radar systems, the Royal Vancouver was found negligent in this regard.

 Queen of Surrey

-On August 29, 1982, Queen of Surrey rammed the Horseshoe Bay dock causing significant damage.
+On August 29, 1982, the Queen of Surrey rammed the Horseshoe Bay dock causing significant damage.

 On May 12, 2003, the vessel was disabled as a result of an engine room fire.
-Queen of Capilano was dispatched and tethered to Queen of Surrey while tugboats were dispatched.
+The Queen of Capilano was dispatched and tethered to the Queen of Surrey while tugboats were dispatched.
 The vessel was then towed back to shore.
 None of the 318 passengers were injured, but several crew members were treated for minor injuries.
 Some buckling of the main car deck resulted from the heat of the fire, but no vehicles were damaged in the incident.

 On March 26, 2019, the 7:30 a.m. sailing from Horseshoe Bay of the vessel had an incident while docking at Langdale at 8:10am.
 The ship collided with a terminal structure and damaged its leading end.
 The bow of the ferry subsequently became lodged on the structure, causing severe delays, with all following vehicle sailings that day cancelled until the late evening, when relief could be provided.
 Passenger service was offered by water taxi for walk-in passengers.

 Queen of Victoria

-On August 2, 1970, the Soviet freighter Sergey Yesenin collided with Queen of Victoria in Active Pass, slicing through the middle of the ferry, days after its return to service following stretching.
+On August 2, 1970, the Soviet freighter Sergey Yesenin collided with the Queen of Victoria in Active Pass, slicing through the middle of the ferry, days after its return to service following stretching.
 Three people were killed, and damage was estimated at over $1 million (1970 dollars).
 The Soviet ship did not have permission to be in Active Pass, and as such, the Soviet government compensated BC Ferries.

-In 1972, while in Active Pass and within metres of the site of the 1970 collision, Queen of Victoria was disabled by a fire in the engine room.
+In 1972, while in Active Pass and within metres of the site of the 1970 collision, the Queen of Victoria was disabled by a fire in the engine room.

 Quinsam

-On January 9, 2007, Quinsam was loading traffic from Nanaimo to Gabriola Island when it unexpectedly pulled out of its berth.
+On January 9, 2007, the Quinsam was loading traffic from Nanaimo to Gabriola Island when it unexpectedly pulled out of its berth.
 A pickup truck on the boarding ramp plunged into the water below.
 Ferry workers were able to warn the truck's lone occupant, who escaped before the vehicle fell.

 Sechelt Queen

-On April 5, 1962, Sechelt Queen ran aground on a submerged reef east of Snake Island in dense fog.
+On April 5, 1962, the Sechelt Queen ran aground on a submerged reef east of Snake Island in dense fog.

 On July 17, 1962, a time-bomb, comprising three sticks of dynamite, likely planted by the Freedomites, destroyed a locker on board the Sechelt Queen.

-On July 14, 1974, Sechelt Queen collided with a pleasure craft in Active Pass, causing some damage, but did not stop to render assistance.
+On July 14, 1974, the Sechelt Queen collided with a pleasure craft in Active Pass, causing some damage, but did not stop to render assistance.